mbonell/openstack-sdks-challenges/shade/swift/photo-album/README.md

 # Photo Album!

-*Create microservices that implements Swift API to upload and show your pet photo album in a web page.*
+*Create microservices that implements Swift API to upload and show your pet's photo album in a web page.*

 Main steps:
 * [Uploader] Create public containers.